Induced energy-momentum tensor of the scalar field in 3D de Sitter QED: Physical behavior of the renormalized tensor

-The comparison between $\xi = 0$ and $\xi = 1/8$ illustrates the influence of curvature coupling.
-The conformal coupling $\xi = 1/8$ leads to a weaker response to the electric field, which can be attributed to the partial cancellation of curvature-induced terms in the energy--momentum tensor.
-In the weak-field regime ($\lambda \ll 1$), the induced quantities are strongly suppressed and exhibit an approximate power-law dependence on $\lambda$, while in the strong-field limit ($\lambda \gg 1$) they show an exponential enhancement, in agreement with Schwinger-like behavior.
+The comparison between $\xi=0$ and $\xi=1/8$ illustrates the influence of curvature coupling.
+The conformal coupling $\xi=1/8$ leads to a weaker response to the electric field, which can be attributed to a partial cancellation of curvature-induced contributions in the energy--momentum tensor.

-Overall, these results confirm that the renormalized energy--momentum tensor successfully captures the essential features of quantum vacuum polarization in a curved background with an external electric field, highlighting the interplay between curvature, mass, and electromagnetic interactions.\\ Similar qualitative behaviors have been reported in previous analyses of vacuum polarization and pair production in de Sitter and other curved spacetimes \cite{BirrellDavies1982,KimPage2006,frob2014schwinger}.